jaqobb/namemc/readme.md

 The only method I think you should care about in both repositories is `cache`.
 This method allows you to cache profile or server (depends on the repository) or if the profile or server is already cached, is valid, and re-cache is not forced, get the requested profile or server.
 In case if any error occurs, `callback` allows you to get this error.

-I fell like all public methods in `Friend`, `Profile` and `Server` classes are self explanatory (due to their names) and it is not needed to explain them.
+I fell like all public methods in `Friend`, `Profile` and `Server` classes are self-explanatory (due to their names), and it is not needed to explain them.